 Our body as instrument is what we have to be present with.
-Each day, each moment it can teach us something new if we listen.
+Each day, each moment, it can teach us something new if we listen.

-Locally, Ross has recently launched Excavate, a collective, researching, making and performing site work looking at the interconnection of topography and history of land as it meets somatic landscape.
-This work brings her both to local and natural habitats and at times no further than the urban concrete of her driveway.
+Locally, Ross has recently launched Excavate, a collective dedicated to researching, making, and performing site work looking at the interconnection of topography and history of land as it meets somatic landscape.
+This work brings her to both local and natural habitats and, at times, no farther than the urban concrete of her driveway.

 Ross is a trained contemporary dancer, vocalist, actress, massage therapist, and movement educator.
 She holds a B.A. in anthropology and dance, as well as an M.Ed. from Harvard graduate school in arts in education.